 The CD Committee will review and evaluate proposals by measuring them with the goals of the Consolidated Plan and their evaluation criteria.
 The CD Committee will require applicants to provide written responses to any questions about their funding proposals.
-The CD Committee will prepare a funding recommendation with the concurrence of the Community Planning Division Manager; that recommendation will then be published for a 30-day public comment period, as required under the Consolidated Plan regulations, to make known their recommendations for funding.
+The CD Committee will prepare a funding recommendation and a contingency plan with the concurrence of the Division Manager; that recommendation and contingency plan will then be published for a 30-day public comment period, as required under the Consolidated Plan regulations, to make known their recommendations for funding.
 After the public comment period, the CD Committee will hold a public hearing to review written comments and hear public testimony on the funding recommendation.
 The CD Committee will then submit their recommendations to the City Council and Mayor for their approval and submission to HUD.